 Asset forfeiture or seizure is a tool used by federal and state law enforcement agencies, such as police, FBI, and DEA, as a way of funding law enforcement activities and other governmental functions.
 Forfeiture is a revenue-generating tool and an additional method of pressuring and punishing those convicted of any serious criminal offense, such as drug distribution or trafficking, racketeering (RICO), conspiracy, white-collar crime, fraud, and embezzlement.
 The government may seize your business, home, jewelry, vehicles, and other property that law enforcement suspects were obtained or maintained with proceeds from drug activity or used to help or facilitate criminal activity.

 The government works uncompromisingly to seize and sell property believed to have been involved with criminal activity such as fraud and drug crimes.
 Law enforcement agencies have many tools at their disposal to take a person’s assets and then sell them at auction.

-A Conviction is Now Required for Forfeiture in Most Cases
+A Conviction is Now Required for Asset Forfeiture in Most Cases